 The downsides of an electronic shutter are primarily related to the line-by-line reading of the imaging sensor.
 Fast side-to-side subject or camera movement can result in an angular-shifted image with vertically straight lines becoming noticeably slanted (with the camera in horizontal orientation).
 The second curtain of a mechanical shutter chasing the first curtain can produce the same effect.
 However, the difference between mechanical shutter (with electronic first curtain shutter) and electronic shutter performance in this regard has historically been quite big.

-To this point, the Sony a7 IV's imaging sensor readout speed is quite slow, and the rolling shutter effect is very strong.
+To this point, this camera's imaging sensor readout speed is quite slow, and the rolling shutter effect is very strong.
 During fast panning with the a7 IV, elements in the frame, especially vertical lines, will appear to lean strongly.

 What is the Sony Alpha 7 IV's flash X-sync with the mechanical shutter?
 A relatively fast 1/250 X-sync is that answer (1/320 in APS-C mode).